RivaD2/riva-portfolio/README.md

 * JavaScript
 * ES6

+### HOW IT WORKS:

+- From the home page, click on the Projects button to be directed to the Projects Page
+- On the Projects page, for every project listed the user can do several things:
+    - **Hover over the image to see a GIF of the project**: This provides the visitor with the ability to see a snapshot of my project at a glance.
+    - **Click on the View Demo button**: This provides the user with a demo of me running through the entire project and provides a full description of how the app works as I move through it.
+    - **Click on the Source Code Button**: The user will be redirected to the source code for each project on Github
+    - **Click on View Live Version Button**: The user will be taken to the respective link to run through the deployed version of the app themselves

+- The sticky nav bar allows the user to easily jump to my resume, Github, LinkedIn profile and contact me.

 ### Credit for Code How-To's:

 * https://codepen.io/cmarcelly/pen/vOQxGp for reference on how to build vector text (I utilized some of the CSS for my vector image on `home.js` and created a vector image based off the image in this example.)
 * http://pixelcog.github.io/parallax.js/ for reference to parallax scroll
   * https://www.youtube.com/watch?v=d34GsFz-HkY which is the same reference as above but this video helped me to understand how the scroll works